-1 Niksar Vocational School, Tokat Gaziosmanpasa University, Tokat, 2 Mathematics Education, Education Faculty, Düzce University, Düzce, Turkey 3 The Centre for Teaching and Learning Excellence, Eskischir Technical University, Eskischir, Turkey
+Niksar Vocational School, Tokat Gaziosmanpasa University, Tokat, Mathematics Education, Education Faculty, Düzce University, Düzce, Turkey The Centre for Teaching and Learning Excellence, Eskisehir Technical University, Eskisehir, Turkey

 This study provides an infrastructure regarding the necessity of designing activities to be carried out in blended learning environments.
 In the study, an example of instructional design related to the subject area titled "Mathematics Teacher Training" carried out within the scope of "Teaching Statistics and Probability" in a state university is presented.
 The educational program goals of mathematics teacher training departments (f=76) in Turkey were examined via qualitative research methods.
 Regarding the findings on educational program goals, the design of the Teaching Statistics and Probability course was carried out with the basis of blended learning dynamics.
 In this online activity, the design of instruction consists of the steps of plan, implement, control and take action to ensure quality assurance.
-It is thought that the related study will provide a framework for providing quality assurance in the effective, efficient and attractive design of activities to be carried out in blended learning mathematics teachers who are the instructors of the discipline of mathematics, which has a difficult, abstract and cumulative structure, will be brought to the literature in line with the quality assurance system.
+It is thought that the related study will provide a framework for providing quality assurance in the effective, efficient and attractive design of activities to be carried out in blended learning environments.
+In addition, a lesson plan for "Probability and Statistics Teaching", which is an important subject area in the process of training mathematics teachers who are the instructors of the discipline of mathematics, which has a difficult, abstract and cumulative structure, will be brought to the literature in line with the quality assurance system.